Data Centers in Salvador

 Natural Disaster Risk

-Salvador has a high overall risk profile, with a score of 5.2 out of 10 as of September 2025.
-The risk is driven less by seismic or cyclonic activity and more by specific weather and man-made factors.
+Salvador has a High disaster risk profile, with an INFORM Risk score of 5.2 out of 10, as of September 2025.
+The score reflects vulnerability and coping capacity challenges more than frequent, high-impact natural events.

-Risks from earthquakes and tropical cyclones are negligible for this region.
+Risks from earthquakes and tropical cyclones are negligible, making the area geologically stable for data center operations.